RohitSh26/adaptive-experimentation/README.md

 - Replace your feature flag or experimentation platform
 - Optimize aggressively without safety constraints

+## What this library is not

+- This is not a traffic router or request-time decision system.
+- This library does not ingest raw events.
+- This library does not manage experiment lifecycles.

+It focuses only on the decision logic: how to safely and explainably update allocation weights given aggregated observations.

 This library focuses on **decision logic only**.

 ---